plone/training/mastering_plone/events.rst

 In this chapter we will

 * enable this behavior for talks
-* display the date in the talkview
+* display the date in the talkview and talklistview

 First we enable the behavior :py:class:`IEventBasic` for talks in :py:mod:`profiles/default/types/talk.xml`